 Since apples can vary in size, it’s best to weigh them rather than to go by count.
 However, there are about 3 medium apples in 1 pound.
 Buy at least 15 to be on the safe side.
 With the large apples I used, I only needed about 12.
 If you have leftovers, you have something to snack on while making your pie!

-Apple Pie: Is it better to use cooked or raw apples?
+Dutch Apple Pie: is it better to use cooked or raw apples?

 Cook your apple pie filling.
 My last tip is kind of super duper important: COOK YOUR APPLES.
 So many apple pie recipes add raw sliced apples to a pie shell, and bake a long time so the apples soften in the oven.
 I’ve tried this lots of times, and just don’t love it.
 For one, you risk under baking your apples.
 Does anyone else hate this as much as I do?
 Say no to crunchy apple pie!
 That is the absolute worst!